Falls Through Unguarded Openings and Edges

 - while constructing a multi-story commercial building, a carpenter stepped onto an unsecured piece of plywood covering a floor opening and fell through the opening to the floor below;

 - while constructing a big box store, an electrician was installing ceiling light fixtures from a fully extended scissor lift and when he slowly drove into an unguarded floor opening that was not visible from the lift, the lift to toppled over;

 - while constructing a residence, a framer was cutting boards with a circular saw, and when he stepped back to pull some slack in his electrical cord, he fell from an open second story doorway meant to lead to an as-yet-unbuilt balcony; and

 - while constructing a shopping mall, a steel worker was preparing structural supports for a concrete pour and when he slipped and fell from an unguarded platform and was impaled on a vertical section of rebar.

 We are a Seattle-based law firm, but we represent injured workers from all over the state, in every county and federal court in Washington.
-If you hire Kraft Davies, PLLC, you will pay us no fee unless we win financial compensation for you!Call now and protect your rights
+If you hire Kraft Davies Olsson PLLC, you will pay us no fee unless we win financial compensation for you!Call now and protect your rights

 For a free, no obligation consultation, call Kraft Davies Olsson PLLC today at 206.624.8844.
 Alternatively, you may email your inquiry to us by clicking here.